List of township-level divisions of Anhui

-This is a township-level divisions of the province of Anhui, People's Republic of China (PRC).
+This is a list of township-level divisions of the province of Anhui, People's Republic of China (PRC).
 After province, prefecture, and county-level divisions, township-level divisions constitute the formal fourth-level administrative divisions of the PRC.
 There are a total of 1,507 such divisions in Anhui, divided into 225 subdistricts, 898 towns, 377 townships, and 7 ethnic townships.
-This list is divided first into the prefecture-level cities then the county-level divisions.
+This list is divided first into the prefecture-level cities, then the county-level divisions.